isomerpages/mindef-ndp2022/_faq/Activities/GameOn Nila!.md

 <br><br>
 *<sup>3</sup>All prize images are for illustration purposes.*

 #### Q9-28.
-When and how will the winners of GameOn Nila Ballot be informed?
+When and how will the winners of GameOn Nila!
+Ballot be informed?
 Winners of NDP 2022 Preview Tickets (30 July) prize will be notified between 24 to 26 July 2022 via your registered email and mobile.
 Winners of all other prizes will be notified by **September - October 2022**.

 #### Q9-29.
 What is the duration for GameOn Nila!
 NDP 2022 Edition campaign?